Future retail growth and profitability depend on sustainable supply chains

 - Add another $428 billion to the tally to cover the cost of returns.

-And this doesn’t even account for costly environmental crises, quickly diminishing supplies of raw materials, social and political unrest in exploited communities — all of which are hidden from the plain sight of a company balance sheet.
+And this doesn’t even account for costly environmental crises, quickly diminishing supplies of raw materials, and social and political unrest in exploited communities — all of which are hidden from the plain sight of a company balance sheet.

 In short, it is not only more expensive to do nothing, it will only get worse.